 Cancer is fraught with uncertainty.
 The healthcare received should never exacerbate it.
 My clinical team left me coordinating my care when I really didn’t know what was happening.
 At the same time, holding the hospitals accountable for my care while I was receiving it.
 If I didn’t, I don’t know that I would be here today to tell my story:

 I was diagnosed with a rare and aggressive type of primary breast cancer with my care shared between two hospitals and two NHS trusts.
 One for diagnostics and surgery and the other for chemotherapy and radiotherapy.
 Consequently, four organisations and four different care teams provided my care.
 The trouble was, no one was actually coordinating my care.
 I was passed from pillar to post.
 I had no idea what would happen next, and when I asked, they all pointed the finger at each other.
 The notion that “it’s the other hospital’s responsibility” was one reason I had to involve the Patient and Advice Liaison Service (PALS) twice to get the NICE standard treatment for my cancer.

 Upfront, I had to sign a consent form to receive six cycles of chemotherapy.
 Each cycle of chemotherapy was due every three weeks.
 I received the first course of treatment, and the team advised me they would be in contact to coordinate the second course of treatment.
 Great, I thought, but nothing happened.

-I was getting annoyed and finally went to the hospital to demand the date and time of my next treatment.
+I was getting annoyed and finally went to the hospital to demand my next treatment date and time.
 What if I had been immobile?
 What if I was too sick to travel?
 If you miss more than one appointment at our hospital, you are discharged back to your GP with no further treatment.
-I couldn’t let that happen, the stakes were too high.
-Had I missed the guidebook which would tell me that I was responsible for coordinating my own care?
+I couldn’t let that happen; the stakes were too high.
+Had I missed the guidebook, which would tell me that I was responsible for coordinating my care?